Sylvi Listhaug: First deputy leader (2018–21)

-In June 2022, shortly after the engagement of Princess Märtha Louise and Durek Verrett, Listhaug responded to discrimination comments made against the latter, saying: “I think it's awful that he gets such feedback from people.
-I believe that it does not matter what background you have, the most important thing is that you love each other”.
-She went on to say: “I think Märtha Louise must be allowed to marry whoever she wants.
-It is clear that there have been a number of proposals that have deserved to be debated, including cancer treatment.
-But Verrett must endure it.
-He must endure being contradicted and his proposals being discussed.
-But if Verrett and Märtha Louise want to get married because they love each other, then it is a private matter, and then it does not matter what skin colour you have.
-You should respect that”.

 Minister of the Elderly and Public Health (2019)

 Sylvi Listhaug was appointed Minister for the elderly and public health on 3 May 2019 in Erna Solberg's coalition government.
 She was minister in the Ministry of Health and Care Services alongside Health Minister Bent Høie.

 On 6 May 2019, she sparred controversy when she, newly appointed as the new health minister, told reporters from NRK: "People should be allowed to smoke, drink and eat as much red meat as much as they want.
-The authorities may like to inform, but people know pretty much what is healthy and what is not healthy, I think."
-The secretary general of the Norwegian Cancer Society, Anne Lise Ryel, said Listhaug's comments were “potentially harmful to public health.”
+The authorities may like to inform, but people know pretty much what is healthy and what is not healthy, I think".
+The secretary general of the Norwegian Cancer Society, Anne Lise Ryel, said Listhaug's comments were "potentially harmful to public health".

-Minister of Petroleum and Energy (2019–2020)
+Minister of Petroleum and Energy (2019–20)

 On 18 December 2019, Listhaug assumed office as the Minister of Petroleum and Energy.
 In January 2020, she and the rest of Progress Party ministers withdrew from the government after a dispute over the return of an IS woman and her children.
 Listhaug was subsequently replaced by Tina Bru on 24 January when her party had formally left the government, and returned to opposition.
 Her tenure as Minister of Petroleum and Energy is the shortest in Norwegian history since Grete Faremo in 1996.

+Party leader (2021–)

+Following Siv Jensen's resignation as party leader, the party designated Listhaug as their leader.
+She had previously accepted to become leader shortly after Jensen's resignation, and was officially elected at the party conference in May.
+She was elected party leader at the party convention on 8 May 2021, with Ketil Solvik-Olsen and Terje Søviknes as first and second deputy leaders respectively.

+Listhaug had prior to her party leadership been called a "rising star" in the Progress Party by both national and international media, and had been mentioned by former long-time party chairman Carl I. Hagen as a candidate to succeed Siv Jensen as party leader.